zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 ## Step 1: Review the customer case study

-- Check in with your table participants to introduce yourself as the trainer.
+- Check-in with your table participants to introduce yourself as the trainer.

 - Ask, "What questions do you have about the customer case study?"